Cottage Skillet Pie with Stout

 Although similar to my Shepherd’s Pie recipe, it’s kind of like comparing a simple stew to Beef Bourguignon.
 The additional ingredients and layering of steps create a depth and richness to this dish that makes it a 5 star recipe for me.
 Try it and I’d love to know if you agree!

-Ingredients Needed to Make Cottage Skillet Pie with Stout
+Ingredients for Cottage Skillet Pie with Stout

-- ground beef
+- lean ground beef (80/20) or ground venison

 - kosher salt and freshly ground black pepper